strapi/design-system/CONTRIBUTING.md

 yarn link -r ../<relative-path-to-strapi-design-system>/packages/strapi-design-system
 ```

-You should also remove the webpack alias for `@strapi/design-system` in the Strapi monorepo at `packages/core/admin/webpack.alias.js`

 Your application should now be using your local copy of the design system.

 To revert back to the released version of the design system use [`yarn unlink`](https://yarnpkg.com/cli/unlink#usage):